 Admission is free.
 No booking required.

 Join us for the opening of Perseverance: Japanese Tattoo Tradition in a Modern World.
-The evening will feature a video message from curator and tattoo artist Takahiro (Ryudaibori) Kitamura and an opening message by Sydney-based Horisumi (Kian Forreal), the only tattoo artist in Australia to have been honoured with a Japanese tattoo name.
+The evening will feature a video message from curator and tattoo artist Takahiro (Ryudaibori) Kitamura and an opening message by Sydney-based Horisumi (Kian Forreal), the only tattoo artist in Sydney to have been honoured with a Japanese tattoo name.
 See works by Horisumi, modelled by his clients.

 Note: Venue capacity is limited.
 Arrive early to avoid disappointment.